Medical expert of the article

 - Respiratory disorders due to dysfunction of the nerves responsible for the functioning of the respiratory muscles.

-Progressive pathology completely changes the habitual way of life of a person.
-The patient loses the ability to self-serve and work.
-Disability often leads to anxiety and depression.
-In severe cases, when the function of the nerves that regulate the functioning of the heart is impaired, death is possible due to a heart rhythm disorder.
+Progressive pathology completely changes a person's usual way of life.
+The patient loses the ability to take care of himself and work.
+Disability very often leads to anxiety and depressive states.
+In especially severe cases, when the function of the nerves regulating the work of the heart is impaired, death is possible due to a heart rhythm disorder.

-- History taking and analysis of patient complaints:
+- Collection of anamnesis and analysis of patient complaints:

 - When painful symptoms first appeared.